 The Consistory of Providence Reformed Church, Lodi, California

 Rev. Douglas Schlegel, Pastor – Rev. Thomas Mayville, Pastor

 Mr. Gerald DeYoung, Elder – Mr. Nathan Schlegel, Deacon

 We also meet on most Wednesday evenings at 7:00 at the church building for Bible Study and fellowship.
-We are currently meeting via Zoom conference.
-Call for more information. and to confirm if we are meeting.
+Contact us for more information. and to confirm if we are meeting.

 Click Visit Us for a map and directions.

 We also hold many events which we call Family Activity Nights.
 These are a variety of no or low cost activities which are family oriented and designed to strengthen our bond together.

 As ye have therefore received Christ Jesus the Lord, so walk ye in him: Rooted and built up in him, and stablished in the faith, as ye have been taught, abounding therein with thanksgiving.